 As used here, the service and supply industry means companies based in Norway that supply oil- and gas-related products and services to the upstream oil and gas industry.
 It does not include general deliveries to the petroleum industry (for example hotel, office, property and telecommunications services).
 The figures for the international turnover of the Norwegian service and supply industry include sales through subsidiaries abroad.

-The service and supply industry is represented throughout Norway.
+The service and supply industry is located throughout Norway.
 It employs most people in the Stavanger region, where there are companies offering a wide range of goods and services.
 In other parts of the country, there are often clusters of companies in the same segment within a limited geographical area.

 In and around Oslo, there is well-established engineering expertise and a cluster of seismic companies.
 Trondheim has a strong position in research and education, while the Bergen region has become a centre for platform maintenance and subsea equipment.
 In Buskerud, especially in Kongsberg, a strong cluster has been developed related to subsea technology, automation and dynamic positioning equipment.
-In Southern Norway, there are world-leading companies in drilling technology, and the Ålesund region, has maritime companies that provide a complete shipbuilding and outfitting cluster, for example for advanced offshore vessels.
+In Southern Norway, there are world-leading companies in drilling technology, and the Ålesund region has maritime companies that provide a complete shipbuilding and outfitting cluster, for example for advanced offshore vessels.

 The specialised, technologically advanced supply industry has developed a knowledge base that is also useful for other sectors.
 There are many examples of technology that was originally developed for the petroleum industry and is now being used in very different fields.

 Rapid developments in subsea technology are making it possible to extract oil and gas at increasing depths and distances from land.
 Subsea solutions will play a vital role in the development of new discoveries in the Barents Sea.